-Exceptions to this policy may be granted only after a written request from the merchant has been reviewed and approved by the E-commerce Committee and then approved by the Chief Financial Officer, Vice Provost for Finance.
+Exceptions to this policy may be granted only after a written request from the merchant has been reviewed and approved by the E-commerce Committee and then approved by the Chief Financial Officer & Executive Vice Chancellor for Finance.

 Students who violate this University policy may be subject to proceedings for non-academic misconduct based on their student status.

 Faculty, staff, student employees, and students may also be subject to the discontinuance of specified information technology services based on the policy violation.

 Authorized entities that fail to follow the policy may potentially lose operating privileges and will be responsible for payment of any fines assessed due to a breach resulting from non-compliance.
 Fines imposed by credit card companies have ranged from a few hundred thousand to millions of dollars.

 These definitions apply to these terms as they are used in this document.
 These definitions will periodically change as industry standards are modified.

 Administration is referred herein as the governing authority within the University over Financial Services and Information Technology Security Office.

 Affiliated Corporations are legal entities that have a branded and working business relationship to provide services to KU and to receive some administrative services from KU.

 Application is computer software designed to perform a group of coordinated functions, tasks, or activities for the benefit of the user.